atet/unity/README.md

 ## 3. Simple Application

-**Our application will be a button that increments the number shown above it when pressed.
-We can do this in three simple steps**
+**Our application will be a button that increments the number shown above it when pressed; we can do this in three simple steps**

 1. **Create a Button**
-   * On the bottom-left window pane, right-click on `SampleScene` and select `GameObject` → `UI` → `Button`.
+   * On the bottom-left windowpane, right-click on `SampleScene` and select `GameObject` → `UI` → `Button`.

    [![.img/step03a.png](.img/step03a.png)](#nolink)

-   * **_Where is the button?_** On the bottom-left, double-click on `Button` and the top-left window pane will zoom to where the button exists (Note: Just because you can't immediately see the object you just created doesn't mean it doesn't exist)
+   * **_Where is the button?_** On the bottom-left, double-click on `Button` and the top-left windowpane will zoom to where the button exists
+      * **Note**: Just because you can't immediately see an object you just created doesn't mean it doesn't exist in the project

    [![.img/step03b.png](.img/step03b.png)](#nolink)

-   * We must manually drag the button in the top-left window pane into where the white outline is
+   * We must manually drag the button in the top-left windowpane into where the white outline is
-   * This brings the button into the actual view you will see when using the program (this is simulated in the top-center window pane with blue background)
+   * This brings the button into the actual view you will see when using the program (this is simulated in the top-center windowpane with blue background)

    [![.img/step03c.png](.img/step03c.png)](#nolink)

 2. **Create Text Box**
-   * On the bottom-left window pane, right-click on `SampleScene` and select `GameObject` → `UI` → `Text`
+   * On the bottom-left windowpane, right-click on `SampleScene` and select `GameObject` → `UI` → `Text`
-   * If the text box doesn't appear within the white outline, drag it above the button
+   * If the text box doesn't appear within the white outline, click and drag it above the button

    [![.img/step03d.png](.img/step03d.png)](#nolink)

 3. **Create Script**
-   * On the bottom-left window pane, right-click on `SampleScene` and select `GameObject` → `Create Empty`
+   * On the bottom-left windowpane, right-click on `SampleScene` and select `GameObject` → `Create Empty`
-   * On the bottom-left window pane, left-click on the newly created `GameObject`
+   * On the bottom-left windowpane, left-click on the newly created `GameObject`
-   * Details of the `GameObject` are seen in the right-hand window pane, click on `Add Component` and in the small search bar, search for "`script`", and click on `New Script`
+   * Details of the `GameObject` are seen in the right-hand windowpane, click on `Add Component` and in the small search bar, search for "`script`", and click on `New Script`

    [![.img/step03e.png](.img/step03e.png)](#nolink)